jemmag/2024-Spring-CSS143-Notes/week7_Mon.md

 - [ ] Midterm 2 **DUE: 5/15 (Wed)**
 - [ ] Final Project - part of Final Exam points
 - [ ] Quizzes
+- [ ] Remember how to reverse a linked list